A betrayed witch. A fractured past. A dark secret.

 Holy shit, this cost £10,000 each?

-“But my next guest has gone far and beyond to help out the children, he and his family have donated a total of one million over the last year to help build a research facility here in London.
+“But my next guest has gone far and beyond to help out the children.
+He and his family have donated a total of one million pounds over the last year to help build a research facility here in London.
 Please welcome with open arms, our guest speaker, Mason Storm.”

 Alice choked on the final bit of champagne, the bubbles bursting in her throat as she tried to control her breathing.
 Eyes around the table shot to her in annoyance, sniffing and tutting in displeasure at the disruption.
 Dread silently handed her a napkin, his attention not wavering from the stage.
 Coughing into the linen, Alice watched as Mason smiled to the audience, their applause loud and over the top.